What is Rhinoplasty?

 Nasal surgery or nose surgery is called Rhinoplasty.
 But you probably know the more common name for nose surgery: a nose job.

 Through nose surgery, noses can be made smaller or larger, narrowed or straightened.
-Our Utah ear, nose and throat doctors have vast experience enhancing the appearance of noses and correcting nasal deformities.
+Our Utah ENT doctors have vast experience enhancing the appearance of noses and correcting nasal deformities.
 We’ve prepared a set of articles to help answer questions you may have about nose jobs or rhinoplasty.

 - What is a Rhinoplasty?